Cambridge District Scout Archive

 - Obey the Scout Law

-This was done to represent the two rules of the original Cub Scout / Wolf Cub law.
+Wolf Scouts The two-finger salute was done to represent the two rules of the original Wolf Cub law.

 In The Wolf Cub’s Handbook, Baden-Powell wrote “Why two fingers?
 Well, you know what a Wolf’s head looks like with two ears cocked up.
 It is used as the badge of the Wolf Cub.
 Your two fingers in the salute are the two ears of the Wolf.”
 The salute is performed with the right hand.